 Depending on your type of business, it is usually best to have your own photographs of your products or business.
-If you are not able to provide your own media, I can purchase it from different locations.
-That cost will be added to your total price.

 This area is all about the extras.
 What items are a must and what items are just wanted?
 For example, you could decide that you don’t want a slideshow to showcase your work, but all of your competitors have one.
 This could show customers that your site (or your work) is lacking.
-There are also some behind the scenes items needed in order for what you want on your site to work.

 Search Engine Optimization

 Search Engine Optimization (SEO) is what lets people see you on searches.
-If you want customers to find you by searching more than just your name, you need SEO.
-SEO allows you to appear higher in search engine results.
+If you want customers to find you by searching more than just your name, you need SEO which allows you to appear higher in search engine results.